 - Surprise and Amphitheater Lakes 8.9 miles RT, ⬆️ 2,942 ft.

-If you never hike a trail in Grand Teton you’re trip will still have been well worth it.
+If you never hike a trail in Grand Teton National Park, your trip will still have been well worth it.
 Simply driving the park will take your breath away!
 There are several spots throughout the park that are great for scenic vistas or perfect pictures.
 Here are few you should add to your list when visiting Grand Teton.

 take a picture at oxbow bend

 If you’re looking for beautiful flat waters that reflect a snow covered peak you’ve come to the right place!
 It’s a small parking lot, so if you have to wait your turn, do it.
 The view is the reward here and it’s well worth it.
 You will definitely see birds, but if you’re really lucky you may even spot a moose or beaver.

 See the white pelicans and blue water at Jackson lake dam

 Jackson Lake is enormous.
 It spans the majority of this national park and has several beautiful viewing points and even a few “beaches” to swim.
 Most people opt for a photo at the damn, where on a clear day you can see the crystal blue water sparkle under the Teton range.
 There are also migrating white pelicans at the dam!